Implementation

 Because you have already configured the conversion tracking tag to pass your customer id and customer email values, you can exclude the impact.com identify function script from firing on the same page as the conversion tracking tag.
 It is not a requirement, but it is an option.

-Previously custom events and all page views were used as triggers to determine when to fire the different tags as well as in which order.
-This time, only the impact.com conversion tracking tag needs to fire on your order confirmation page (this function will only work after the UTT has completely executed on this page), after a successful online purchase or subscription event.
+Previously for the identify tag, custom events and all page views were used as triggers to determine when to fire the tag as well as in which order.
+This time, the impact.com conversion tracking tag only fires on your order confirmation page (after a successful online purchase or subscription event), and after the UTT tag has fully loaded.

 To do so, please follow the instructions listed below:

-11. Select Page View as the trigger type.
+5. Select Trigger Group as the trigger type.

-12. Navigate to the Trigger Fires On section, select Some Page Views.
+8. Navigate to the Trigger Fires On section, then select Some Conditions.

-13. Specify the page view conditions, then select Save.
-There are many conditions to select from and implementation is unique.
+9. Specify the page view conditions, then select Save.
+There are many conditions to select from and the implementation is unique.
 You can select the + [Plus] to the right to add additional conditions.

 • It is also possible to use the data layer variables as conditions.
 Select a condition that clearly distinguishes your order confirmation page from your other pages.